Updating to the new Google channel

 Next step: Create a Google Smart Shopping campaign

-After you've synced your products and set up your Google Shopping product sync and your Google Ads account, you can create Smart Shopping campaigns from Shopify, or create and manage campaigns from Google.
+After you set up your Google Shopping product sync and your Google Ads account, you can create Smart Shopping campaigns from Shopify, or create and manage campaigns from Google.

 You can monitor your Smart Shopping campaigns from the Marketing page in Shopify.
 However, to edit your Google Shopping settings or sync new products, you need to return to the Google Shopping app page through the Apps section of your Shopify admin.

 Getting help with Google Ads